top

 Colorado CBD is legal in Colorado and residents may possess and self-administer any personal medication.
 The use of CBD should therefore be permitted.
 Colorado regulations require enhanced resident care plans for residents with Alzheimer’s or dementia.
 This may affect the administration of medications and though CBD is legal, check with the residence for its policy on CBD.

-Connecticut Hemp-derived CBD is legal in Connecticut, and marijuana-derived CBD is legal with a prescription.
+Connecticut Hemp-derived CBD with less than 0.3% THC is legal in Connecticut, and marijuana-derived CBD is legal with a prescription.
 A licensed nurse may administer medication in Connecticut assisted living residences, so check with the residence for its policy on CBD.
 Care plans for residents with Alzheimer’s or dementia in Connecticut should include medication administration, so though CBD is legal in Connecticut, check with the residence for its policy on CBD.

-Delaware CBD will less than 7% THC is legal in Delaware, but stricter medication management regulations (including quarterly reviews) mean residents there should check for a policy on CBD.
+Delaware CBD is legal in Delaware, but stricter medication management regulations (including quarterly reviews) mean residents there should check for a policy on CBD before administering.
 Delaware facilities establish their own written policies for managing medications, including in residences housing patients with Alzheimer’s or dementia.
 Check with the residence for its policy on CBD.

 Washington D.C.
 CBD is legal in Washington D.C. and the use of CBD should therefore be legal, but residents must be individually assessed for their ability to self-administer, and it may be important to check with a residence for its policy on CBD.
 An individual assessment determines the extent to which residents need help with medications, so it is important to check with memory care communities for their policies on CBD.

-Florida CBD is legally available by prescription in Florida as officials continue the process of full legalization in the state.
-Because assisted living staff there supervise self-administration of medications, it’s important to check with a residence for its policy on CBD.
+Florida CBD is legally available in Florida at licensed retailers, but assisted living residents must be supervised while self-administering medications, so it’s important to check with a residence for its policy on CBD.
 Assisted living and memory care staff administer medications for Florida patients with Alzheimer’s or dementia who cannot self-administer, so check with a residence for its policy on CBD.

 Georgia Hemp-derived CBD with less than 0.3% THC is legal in Georgia, and because assisted living residents can self-administer medications, they should be permitted to use CBD.
 Certified aides give medications to patients in Georgia who cannot self-administer, including persons with Alzheimer’s or dementia, so it is important to check with a residence for its policy on CBD.